Please be sure to include:

 Prior to the million tree campaign, funds generated through monthly and larger philanthropic donations have been covering organisational and network growth and development - with £1K per month funding Agro-Forestry in India (1000 trees per month) and since partnering with Eden Projects in 2015, 20% of income from TreeSisters on-line courses have been funding significant mangrove restoration in Madagascar.

-We aim to increase the number of trees on the planet, in ways that recreate and restore natural forest ecosystems by planting indigenous species and fostering local knowledge and skills.
+We plant trees to restore ecosystems and livelihoods whilst increasing protection against the extremes of climate change in multiple regions of the tropical forest belt.
+We do this in ways that recreate and restore natural forest ecosystems using indigenous species, fostering local knowledge and skills, and promoting women's participation.
 We strive to do it intelligently, appropriately, respectfully and successfully.

-We are focusing on these primary environmental criteria:
+We are focusing on four primary environmental goals:

-4. and countries that are the lowest performers on IUCN's gender and environment index (meaning the worst treatment of women)
+4. We look for countries that are the lowest performers on IUCN's gender and environment index (meaning the worst treatment of women)

 We are currently looking at projects in Nepal, Cameroon, Costa Rica, the Congo and Haiti.
 We are following leads and exploring widely within our overarching reforestation strategy

-1. Utilize agro-forestry to bring intercropping and tree husbandry into agriculture
+a.
+For instance, the projects that utilize agro-forestry to bring intercropping and tree husbandry into agriculture (oil, nuts, pepper etc)

 When it comes to looking at an individual project and deciding whether to take them on as one of our beneficiaries, we follow a thorough three-step due diligence process.